nusmodifications/nusmods-blog/_posts/2014-12-27-how-nusmods-can-help-you-during-cors-bidding.markdown

 ## Module Finder page

 Simply click on **Modules** in the navigation menu on the left to access the Module Finder page.
 Under this page, all modules in CORS will be shown.
-To facilitate the search for certain modules, you can make use of the “Search Options” by applying filters (e.g. Semesters, Types, Faculty/Department, etc.).
+To narrow down the list of modules to those that you are interested in, you can make use of the "Search Options" section and applying search filters (e.g. Semesters, Types, Faculty/Department, etc.).

 ![Click on "Modules"](/img/cors/cors-1.png)

-For instance, to obtain a list of GEM modules offered in Semester 2, check the boxes for **Semester 2** under *Semesters* and **GEM** under *Types*.
+For instance, to obtain a list of GEM modules offered in Semester 2, check the checkboxes for **Semester 2** under *Semesters* and **GEM** under *Types*.
 A filtered list of GEM modules offered in Semester 2 will then be presented on the right of the page.
 This makes module discovery really easy and convenient!

 ![Filter modules](/img/cors/cors-2.png)